djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/4.png">

-- Upload "Policy.pdf" (/data/Policy.pdf) to the knowledge base by clicking on Upload files.
+- Upload "Policy.pdf"  [Claim Processor Knowledge Base](/data/Policy.pdf) to the knowledge base by clicking on Upload files.
 - Add Description of Knowledge Base as to what the Knowledge Base is about.

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/5.png">